Shingles is not contagious. However, the virus that causes chickenpox, which can lead to shingles later in life, can pass from person to person.

-Shingles is a painful viral infection that can affect anyone who has had chicken pox.
-It is not possible to pass on shingles.
+Shingles is a painful viral infection that can affect anyone who has had chickenpox.

-A person with the VZV may develop chicken pox.
-After the symptoms of chicken pox go away, the virus stays latent in the body.
-Later, it can reactivate as herpes zoster, which is shingles.
+A person with the VZV may develop chickenpox.
+After these symptoms go away, the virus stays latent in the body.
+Later, it can reactivate as herpes zoster, which is the medical name for shingles.

 For years, the virus can remain inactive.
 It stays dormant in a dorsal root ganglion of the peripheral nervous system, sensory nerve tissue close to the spinal cord.
 At some point, the VZV can reactivate and trigger the symptoms of shingles.